emacs-eask/cli/docs/content/en/Development API/_index.md

 ```

 {{< hint info >}}
-💡 This is used when a command failed, and would like to give users some tips!
+💡 This is used when a command fails, and would like to give users some tips!
 {{< /hint >}}